 Mise en place

-Slice each half in half again, then slice each half across in 4 to 6 pieces.
-Slice onion into thick rings and then cut the rings in half and rough-chop the garlic.
+- Slice each cabbage half in half again, then slice each half crossways into 4 to 6 pieces.

 Saute the Onions and Garlic